Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		1) The OrderService receives the post/order request and created an order in a pending state.
 		2) It then emits an Ordere created event.
 		3) The Customer's Service event handler attempts to reserve credit.
-		4) It then emits the event indication the outcome.
+		4) It then emits the event indicating the outcome.
 		5) The Order Service'sevent handler either approves or reject the order.

 		Example of Orchestrator based Saga: